public-transport/transitous/docs/docs/index.md

 ./src/fetch.py feeds/<region>.json
 ```

-If you want to download all of them instead, you can use `mkdir -p out && cd out && wget --mirror -l 1 --no-parent --no-directories --accept zip https://api.transitous.org/gtfs/` to download the postprocessed files from the Transitous server, or `./ci/fetch-feeds.py timer` to process them yourself.
+If you want to download all of them instead, you can use `mkdir -p out && cd out && wget --mirror -l 1 --no-parent --no-directories --accept zip  -e robots=off https://api.transitous.org/gtfs/` to download the postprocessed files from the Transitous server, or `./ci/fetch-feeds.py timer` to process them yourself.
 However, importing all feeds will take about half an hour even on powerful hardware.

 The `out/` directory should now contain a number of zip files.